ronituohino/cybersecurity-project/report.md

 the page.

 This flaw can be fixed by removing the "|safe" part from the variable in the html.
 This way the message contents are interpreted just as text.
+It could also be fixed by implementing some sort of validation in the `addMessage` function in `views.py`.

 FLAW 3: ...
 Broken access control